googlefonts/fontdiffenator/README.md

 **Mark positioning**

-Marks coordinates are related to the glyph's outlines; not the metrics.
+Marks coordinates are relative to the glyph's outlines; not the glyph metrics.

-A single matching glyph is chosen from each mark class; thus keeping the output compact.

 **Kerning**